austin362667/austin362667.github.io/content/posts/RBIR.md

 ## But Then There's Rust...

-Rust, on the other hand, is a systems programming language that's been gaining traction in recent years.
+`Rust`, on the other hand, is a systems programming language that's been gaining traction in recent years.
 It's a powerhouse of a language that's designed to build fast, reliable, and portable software.
 With its modern architecture and sleek syntax, Rust is perfect for crafting command-line tools, systems software, and other high-performance applications.
 But for those of us who dwell in the realms of machine learning and data pipelines, Rust may seem like a distant cousin - intriguing, yet unfamiliar.
 So, the question remains: what could possibly lure us away from our beloved Python and into the uncharted territory of Rust?

 ## Why #RewriteInRust Took Off?

 So, what's the real story behind the surge in rewriting projects in Rust?
 Let's skip the usual buzzwords like memory safety, performance, and thread safety—we've all heard those before.
 One of the biggest reasons Rust rewrites have become so popular is the incredible community backing it.
 Rust has attracted a wealth of smart people, companies, and resources, creating a highly productive environment where new projects are constantly emerging.
 Another reason Rust rewrites are a smart choice is the impressive return on investment (ROI).
 Developing in Rust is a breeze, thanks to its fantastic toolchain, which includes Cargo, rustfmt, and Clippy.
 Plus, the welcoming community makes it easy for beginners to dive in and start building without the headache of dealing with complicated tools like Make, CMake, Ninja, or Maven.
 But here's the real game-changer: Rust's interoperability with other languages is incredibly smooth.
-Once you have a Rust core up and running, exposing it to Python via PyO3 is practically almost effortless.
+Once you have a Rust core up and running, exposing it to Python via `PyO3` is practically almost effortless.
 When choosing a new language, it’s all about what you can achieve with it.
 The beauty of Rust lies in its seamless integration with various languages, making it the perfect foundation for building a common Rust runtime that can support any language SDK.

 ## Glossary

 Heads up!
 Before we dive right in, let's make sure we're all on the same page.
 There might be some words you're not familiar with, so let's clear those up first.
 Or you can check them later.

-Flyteidl is the protobuf message definition which Flyte has. gRPC can utilize Protocol Buffers as both the Interface Definition Language (IDL) and the underlying message exchange format on both ends.
+ - `FlyteIDL` is the protobuf message definition which Flyte has.

+ - `gRPC` can utilize Protocol Buffers as both the Interface Definition Language (IDL) and the underlying message exchange format on both ends.

-PyO3 is an actively maintained Rust crate for binding Python, facilitating the creation of native Python extension modules from Rust.
+ - `PyO3` is an actively maintained Rust crate for binding Python, facilitating the creation of native Python extension modules from Rust.

-Tonic is a gRPC client & server implementation in Rust with async/await support.
+ - `Tonic` is a gRPC client & server implementation in Rust with async/await support.
 It consists of a generic gRPC implementation, a high-performance HTTP/2 implementation, and a codegen tool powered by Prost.

 To sum up, our goal is to remove dependency on gRPC in Python and solely replace it with Rust.
 So we use Rust structs generated from the protobuf compiler, and directly create a python binding for these structs then exposing them to Flytekit used by the underlying remote client.
 So we need to propose a way that generalizes the process of building a python package from a protobuf-defined rust crate.

-What’s PyO3 capable of?
+## What’s PyO3 capable of?

 [TODO] Some demo code with PyO3

 ## Compile Well-Known Types and Avoiding Orphan Rules